Judge apologizes, admits he's serial panty stealer

 "This is highly disturbing," Suffolk County District Attorney Tim Sini said.
 "This is an individual who swore to uphold the law.
 He violated it in a very serious way.
 The message here from both the Suffolk County Police Department and the Suffolk County District Attorney's office is that no one is above the law, and we'll prosecute this case to the fullest extent of the law."

-A Nassau County district judge presided over Cicale's case to prevent a conflict of interest.
+A Nassau County, New York district judge presided over Cicale's case to prevent a conflict of interest.
 Cicale is expected to receive mental health treatment.

 "His reputation throughout the court is stellar," defense attorney William Wexler said.
 "Every judge, every lawyer respects him, and we just have to see how the process plays out."